KittyCAD/modeling-app/docs/kcl/yLine.md

 ---
 title: "yLine"
-excerpt: "Draw a line on the y-axis."
+excerpt: "Draw a line parallel to the Y-axis, with the given length."
 layout: manual
 ---

-Draw a line on the y-axis.
+Draw a line parallel to the Y-axis, with the given length.